HanbingCheng0102/AI-Qualitative-Analysis/README.md

 ## The four pipelines

 ### 1. Auto
 The fully automated ML pipeline.
 After uploading and embedding, UMAP reduces the 384-dimensional embeddings to 10 dimensions, then HDBSCAN finds natural cluster boundaries without needing a target number of clusters.
-A second UMAP pass produces 2D coordinates for the graph visualisation.
+A second UMAP pass produces 2D coordinates for the graph visualisation; (x,y) coordinates.
 Each cluster is then named and summarised by an LLM.
 Best for large datasets where you want a fast first pass with no manual input.

 ### 2. Manual
 An interactive drag-and-drop whiteboard built with React Flow.
 Fragments appear in a queue on the left; the researcher drags each one onto the canvas and physically groups them by proximity.
 Two fragments within 220px of each other are treated as part of the same group.

-Once at least one other group has two or more members, the AI begins offering **cosine similarity suggestions** — it computes the distance between the dropped fragment's embedding and the centroid of each existing group and suggests the best match.
+Once at least one other group has two or more members, the AI begins offering **cosine similarity suggestions**.
+It computes the distance between the dropped fragment's embedding and the centroid of each existing group and suggests the best match.

-A **Sanity Check** also runs automatically after each drop: Claude reads sample texts from all groups and checks whether the placement makes sense.
+A **Sanity Check** also runs automatically after each drop: the LLM reads sample texts from all groups and checks whether the placement makes sense.
 If it finds a clearly better group, an animated purple arrow appears pointing from the fragment to the suggested destination, with a tick (accept and move) and a cross (dismiss) button.

 ### 3. LLM Semantic
 A fully automated LLM-driven pipeline.
 The researcher provides a **research question** (e.g. *"What themes emerge from female patients aged 20–50?"*) and optional **column filters** (case-insensitive substring matches on any CSV column, e.g. filtering the Gender column to "Female").
-Claude then:
+The LLM then:
 1. Filters out fragments that don't pass the column conditions
 2. Filters out fragments that aren't semantically relevant to the research question
 3. Reads each surviving fragment and either assigns it to an existing named cluster or creates a new one